-Putting in place a successful energy management strategy involves following five key steps.
+Putting in place a successful energy management strategy involves following six key steps.

 Step 1 - get commitment and appoint an energy manager